RahulModak74/BATTERY_REIMANNIAN_PAPER/README.md

 Uncertainty: σ = 0.326733
 Synge: Ω = 10.883921 (spacelike)
 ```
-PS: You may get error AttributeError: 'float' object has no attribute 'item'

-This is becasue training is NON deterministic.
+training is NON deterministic.

-In which case u can use the trained pth model and run the inference using load_pretrained_kerr.py
+U can use the trained pth model and run the inference using load_pretrained_kerr.py

 Directly run load_pretrained_kerr.py which uses the correct pth file  (in this repo itself)

-Or try the PATCHED file..kerr_blackhole_vae_v1_PATCHED.py

 **What this means:** Geodesics diverge (Δ > 1), reliable prediction (low σ), computed in 10 minutes.